 Internet Addiction Help – Addressing the Family System

 Internet addiction help is often a family matter.
 Sometimes a family intervention is better than just treating the individual.
 In family systems theory, individuals are best understood as a part of their family.
 Families are thought of as systems of interconnected individuals, none of whom can be understood in isolation from the system.
-It would make sense from a family system’s prospective to address the habits on an entire family as opposed to just one child when it comes to addressing internet gaming addiction treatment, cell phone or social media addiction treatment.
+It would make sense from a family system’s perspective to address the habits on an entire family as opposed to just one child when it comes to addressing internet gaming addiction treatment, cell phone or social media addiction treatment.

 Below are some tips on implementing a family intervention to support less “screen time” use and more physical activity.
 Not every suggestion is going to be useful for each family.
-At the family workshop at Summerland Camps we discuss a wide range of suggestions and exchange ideas on what might work best for each family.
+At the family workshop at Summerland Camps, we discuss a wide range of suggestions and exchange ideas on what might work best for each family.

 To support a child that needs internet addiction help, we recommend the following: